rsmp-nordic/rsmp_core/rst/rsmp.rst

 ============ ============ ===================
 Element      SXL element  Description
 ============ ============ ===================
 sCI          statusCodeId The Status code id.
-The examples is this document are defined according to the following format: *Syyy*, where *yyy* is a unique number. n            name         Unique reference of the value
+The examples is this document are defined according to the following format: *Syyyy*, where *yyyy* is a unique number. n            name         Unique reference of the value
 ============ ============ ===================